 To install the libraries from a requirements file, use the

 -r flag in addition

 pip install -t lib -r requirements.txt

-While several of the runtime-provided libraries are available to your local development environment through the App Engine SDK, the following libraries are platform-dependent and must be installed locally before you can use them with the development server:
+Many of the built-in libraries provided by the runtime are automatically available to the local development server.
+However, the following built-in libraries must be installed locally before you can use them with the local development server:

 sudo pip install lxml==2.3.5

 Depending on your platform, you might need to install build support tools and Python sources to install these libraries.